Deepdwn/docs/content/changelog/version-0-24-0/index.md

 ```markdown
 [My Document](../my_document.md#help
 ```

+{{< img-simple src="images/heading-autocomplete.png" alt="Popup autocompleting headings in another document" >}}

 Deepdwn's autocomplete will then display a list of headings in that document, and will add the correct ID to your document link.

 ### Backlinks